-- a) Core Strategy There is currently no base budget provision for the examination/inquiry into the Core Strategy but a specific reserve has been established to meet any costs that might arise.
-The budget for 2015/16 assumes that £100k of the reserve will be used during the year although this is subject to progress with the Strategy.
-The forecast balance on the reserve as at 31/3/16 is £152k; - b) Development Control Fees No locally determined fees regime has been assumed for Development Control fees.
-The medium-term plan currently assumes no variation in fee income levels from the £320k budgeted in 2015/16; - c) Land Charges The Government is still assessing the scope and role of the Land Registry in dealing with land charges.
+- a) Development Control Fees No locally determined fees regime has been assumed for Development Control fees.
+The medium-term plan currently assumes no variation in fee income levels from the £320k budgeted in 2015/16; - b) Land Charges The Government is still assessing the scope and role of the Land Registry in dealing with land charges.
 The specific implications of this and whether it will actually result in changes for the Council are not yet confirmed but it remains a matter which may have budgetary implications for the Council;

-d) Treasury Management Issues
+c) Treasury Management Issues